Which ergoPouch product should I choose?

 How do I swaddle safely?

-- Swaddles should allow for full chest expansion as those little ribs are still very soft and bendy so an overly enthusiastic wrap has the potential to be too firm across the chest.
+- Swaddles should allow for full chest expansion when breathing, as those little ribs are still very soft and bendy so an overly enthusiastic swaddle has the potential to be too firm across the chest.

 - The hips + legs need to be able to flop outwards while the baby sleeps.
 Tight swaddling across the hips that hold the legs together is thought to contribute and increase developmental dysplasia of the hip (DDH).

 - Babies don’t regulate their body heat very well and rely on their coverings to keep them warm but not hot.
 Do not overdress a baby underneath their swaddle and never cover their head at sleep time (e.g. with a hat or beanie).
-Avoid using blankets as they are bulky and have the potential to overheat a baby.
+Chose a TOG rated swaddle such as our Cocoon Swaddle Bag to avoid using blankets as they are bulky and have the potential to overheat a baby or cause suffocation.

 - Swaddling needs to be secure, without any chance of fabric draping over the baby’s face.